Rasa-healthbot/healthbot/PROGRESS.md

 ## Week 2:

-- As we learned about actions file through videos and documentation, we felt the need to know basic of pytthon to understand how to write the actions better.
+- As we learned about actions file through videos and documentation, we felt the need to know basic of python to understand how to write the actions better.
 So, we started to learn about python, specially about the related terms in the file.
 - Meanwhile we also tried to run our simple bot(i.e, without forms part) on our systems, and we faced some syntax errors and other errors which we tried to sort out and we got this website, where we could find yaml syntax errors.
 It made our task easier.
 - One of our team member also faced ssome system troubles, we discussed the problems and sorted it out.
 - We started to document the learnings about forms, rasa commands and the python part of reference.

 --------------------------------------

+## Week 3 :
+- By the time , we were able to run our bot on local systems .
+- We connected our bot with airtable to store the user's data on the database by setting up the environmental variables on our systems as guided in the tutorials .
+- Some members were able to connect the database while some were facing errors which have been sorted.
+- We were able to train our model and see the flowchart showing the wroking of oour bot.